dmcg/gilded-rose-tdd/REFACTORING.md

 ### Run
 #### [AddItemHttpTests](src/test/java/com/gildedrose/AddItemHttpTests.kt)
+TODO - this isn't a good example.
+Just find a place that needs a little local scope
 - Refactor `postFormToAddItemsRoute` to use `run` (note that `.header("HX-Request", null)` is basically `HX-Request: ` with empty value)